DataDog/documentation/content/en/service_management/workflows/trigger.md

 ### Test a monitor trigger

 You can test a monitor trigger during workflow creation.
-The test modal generates a snippet that you can paste into your monitor notification window to trigger the workflow.
+Testing a monitor generates a snippet that you can paste into your monitor notification window to trigger the workflow.

 To test a monitor trigger:
 1. Select the monitor trigger action in your workflow.